netsage-project/netsage-pipeline/website/docs/deploy/docker_troubleshooting.md

     sudo systemctl restart docker
     docker-compose up -d
     ```
+- If there is only an *OutOfMemoryError* for java, perhaps you need to increase the java heap size.
 - Check flow export on the network device to be sure it is (still) configured and running correctly.
 - Make sure there really is traffic to be detected (with flows over 10 MB).
 A circuit outage or simple lack of large flows might be occurring.